dpiras/veloce/README.md

 ## Usage

-The latter option will also give you access to all [Jupyter notebooks](https://github.com/dpiras/VAExEDE/blob/main/notebooks/quickstart.ipynb), which include information on how to generate a single element of the covariance, use the emulator, and sample the posterior.
+Cloning the repository will also give you access to all [Jupyter notebooks](https://github.com/dpiras/veloce/notebooks/), which include information on how to [generate a single element of the covariance](https://github.com/dpiras/veloce/blob/main/notebooks/generate_single_element.ipynb), [use the emulator](https://github.com/dpiras/veloce/blob/main/notebooks/use_emulator.ipynb), and [sample the posterior](https://github.com/dpiras/veloce/blob/main/notebooks/sample.ipynb).

 ## Trained models

-You can find the available models in this folder (TBC), which will be updated when new models become available.
-Currently, we provide the models that lead to the final results of the paper, namely the nonlinear case with fixed $\sigma_{\rm u}$, but more models are in production.
+You can find the available models in [this folder](https://github.com/dpiras/veloce/tree/main/velocemu/trained_models), which will be updated when new models become available.
+Currently, we provide the model that leads to the final results of the paper, namely the nonlinear case with fixed $\sigma_{\rm u}$, but more models are in production.
 If you are interested in other models, please [reach out](https://github.com/dpiras/veloce/issues) or contact [Davide Piras](mailto:dr.davide.piras@gmail.com).
-Also note that it should be straightforward for you to train your own models using [CosmoPower](https://github.com/alessiospuriomancini/cosmopower).
+Also note that it should be straightforward for you to train your own models using [CosmoPower](https://github.com/alessiospuriomancini/cosmopower), and then add them under [`velocemu/trained_models`](https://github.com/dpiras/veloce/velocemu/trained_models).

 ## Contributing and contacts